-The issue: Recruitment of children and young people into armed groups
+The issue: Recruitment into armed groups

 Buenaventura is one of the most violent cities in South America, having become a battleground for two of Colombia's biggest illegal armed groups as they fight for control of this key drug smuggling route.
 Between 2000 and 2012, there were 3,407 murders, 451 forced disappearances, and 25 massacres; and that is just what has been reported.